KTRL+F: Knowledge-Augmented In-Document Search: Acknowledgements

 \subsection{Setup}

-We compare various baselines: generative, extractive, and retrieval-based models.
-Note that all models in the experiment are evaluated in a zero-shot manner, which haven't been trained with the dataset for \task.
-All speed measurements except LLM-API are done using a A6000 GPU on a server with two AMD EPYC 7513 CPUs, each with 32 physical cores.
+When selecting baselines, our primary focus lies in evaluating the effectiveness of various representative options in addressing \task.
+We categorize potential baseline types into generative, extractive, and retrieval (ours) models.

 \paragraph{Generative baselines} solve \task as a text generation problem, where the model takes instructions, a input text, and a query as input and sequentially produces matching targets (see Appendix \ref{appendix:generative_methods}).
-The parametric space of Large Language Models (LLM) serves as an implicit source of general knowledge \citep{yu2023generate}.
+The parametric space of Large Language Models (LLM) serves as an implicit source of general knowledge under the assumption that LLMs can serve as a closed-book model, as discussed by \citet{raffel2019t5,roberts-etal-2020-much,brown2020language,de2020autoregressive,yu2023generate}.
 To explore the knowledge within the parametric space, we utilize various LLM models, such as the LLM API versions GPT-3.5~\citep{openai2022chatgpt} and GPT-4~\citep{openai2023gpt4}, as well as open-source models like LLAMA-2~\citep{touvron2023llama2} and VICUNA v1.5~\citep{vicuna2023}, ranging in size from 7B to 13B.
-In this experiment, we do not consider retrieval-augmented methods that use retrieval results by appending them to the input.
 We additionally post-process generated outputs of models to only extract targets for evaluation.

+Moreover, we observe that Retrieval Augmented Generation (RAG) baselines, which merely retrieve and enhance information from the query side, performs worse than naive LLM approaches.
+The unique characteristics of \task require grounding information from both the query and target text sides, presenting a distinct challenge.
+Consequently, existing methods in the RAG models, which focus solely on retrieving knowledge from the query side,fail to adequately address this challenge.
+For detailed results and analysis of RAG baselines, please refer to Appendix \ref{appendix:rag_baseline}.

 \paragraph{Extractive baseline} is similar to extraction-based model for Machine Reading Comprehension task.
 This approach uses the internal knowledge within the target text to directly locate the answer spans.
 In order to find all relevant spans in the target text, we follow the previous works~\citep{segal2020simple, li2022multispanqa} that helps identify multiple entities.
 We utilize a BERT based sequence tagging model which is fine-tuned using MultiSpanQA~\citep{li2022multispanqa} dataset, denoted as SequenceTagger.